 If scanning a zone list with analog FM frequencies and the scan stops, the radio will continue to check for other activity approximately every 3 seconds.
 A momentary "blip" interrupts the audio.

 The MD-UV380 has 3—H, M, L—power levels; page 51 of the manual states only there are only two.
 I like to have a quick button programmed to change same.
 To conserve the battery, I program repeaters at M and step to H if needed.
 Program one of the buttons on the left side of the radio.

 There may be a deletion logic error in both the TYT CPS software and the N0GSG DMR Contact Manager.
-My attempts to delete a digital contact and a channel seens to unhook the relation between digital contacts and channels.
+(I would expect the same logic problem occurs in other editors.)
+Attempts to delete a digital contact and a channel seens to unhook the relation between digital contacts and channels.
 I have to correct the channel records, adjusting the contact name, to fix the misalignment.
-In my opinion it is easier to make the corrections with the N0GSG DMR Contact Manager
+In my opinion it is easier to make the corrections with the N0GSG DMR Contact Manager.

 Early first impressions is the DMR CPS Programmer by DL5MCC is more difficult to use.
 There seems to be more dependency on CSV files.
 The advantage is more or different DMR radios are supported.
 That said, I haven't yet attempted to delete records using the DL5MCC program while sorting out the TYT software (v1.03).problems.
 Editcp by WJ2O does not seem to work with the UV380.
 The first attempt produced a string of frequency 'out of range' errors.
 After checking the test file with both the TYT and N0GSG software, Editcp won't recognize the 'rdt' file format.

 I ran into a problem sharing a codeplug as a Gmail attachment.
 The recipient of the file reported it was corrupted.
 The solution was to upload the codeplug file to my Dropbox account and email a link to share it.
 Other cloud services—Box, OneDrive et al—should work too.